 When emergencies are of a less serious nature, and time permits, call your doctor.
-Your family physician may provide the fastest way to obtain care either by treating you in the office or making arrangements to see you at the Jasper County Hospital Emergency Department.
+Your family physician may provide the fastest way to obtain care either by treating you in the office or making arrangements to see you at the Franciscan Health Rensselaer Emergency Department.

 Upon arrival at the Emergency Department, nursing personnel will greet you and obtain pertinent information and a short medical history.
 This is to determine who you are, the nature of your needs and the name of your family physician.
 This information will help us to better serve you.

 Questions about insurance and other matters will normally be asked after you receive your treatment.
 All the information we gather is to help you with present and future medical and insurance matters.

 You have a life-threatening or serious situation.
 The emergency physician will render immediate care.

 You have no family physician.
 The emergency physician will deliver care.
 For follow up care, a list of physicians with privileges at Franciscan Health Rensselaer will be given to you upon discharge.

 Your family physician has requested that the emergency department personnel care for you.

 Your family physician has signed out to the emergency physician.